FlexMeasures/flexmeasures/documentation/views/asset-data.rst

 Sensors to show on Graph
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The `sensors_to_show`` field controls which sensor data appears in the plot.
-Use the "Add Graph" button to select from all available sensors associated with the asset, including public sensors, and add them to your plot.
+Use the "Add Graph" button to create graphs.
+For each graph, you can select one or more sensors, from all available sensors associated with the asset, including public sensors, and add them to your plot.
+(This internally edits the `sensors_to_show`  field on the asset)

 You can overlay data from multiple sensors on a single graph.
 To do this, click on an existing plot and add more sensors from the available options on the right.